BIGJ42/Micro11/README.md

-The Micro11 Control Panel is a file to enable/disable some hidden windows features.
+The Micro11 Control Panel is a script to enable/disable some hidden windows features.

 It is not finished and some features may not work as intended, so be careful.